udacity/rbnd-udacitask-part1/README.md

 * Methods for creating a list, naming a list, and renaming a list.
 * Methods for adding items to and deleting items from a list.
 * Methods for updating the completion status of an item.
 (If it’s not done, mark it as done, and vice versa.)
-* At least one method that returns a boolean (ex. def completed?).
+* At least one method that returns a boolean (ex. `def completed?`).
-* Print methods for each of the classes that create a nicely formatted to-do list format.
+* Print methods for each of the classes that output a nicely formatted to-do list to the command line.

-You should also make sure that your program outputs the steps listed in udacitask_starter.rb.
+You should also make sure that your program outputs the steps listed in `udacitask_starter.rb`.

 Remember, you should **not** modify any of the existing code we have provided for you.